Voice of the Patient Meeting on Vision Loss from Diabetes*

 Your voice can guide the creation of safer, more effective DRD treatments.

-During this pivotal event, patients, families and caregivers affected by DRD will have the opportunity to be heard by representatives from the FDA, product developers, practicing clinicians, and researchers.
-Participants will share how DRD impacts daily life and treatment journeys through several avenues:
+During this pivotal event, patients, families, and caregivers affected by DRD had the opportunity to be heard by representatives from the FDA, product developers, practicing clinicians, and researchers.
+Participants shared how DRD impacts daily life and treatment journeys through several avenues:

 • Recorded videos and testimonials highlighting lived experiences